kala-98/Algorithm-Principles/README.md

 ### Selection Sort
 - Sorting the element of a list: it is quite expensive since it takes O(n^2) to complete the action

+### Recursive
+- An approach where a function calls itself.
+In order to avoid infinite loop, it's always made up by 2 parts:
+  - base case --> when the function doesn't call itself again
+  - recursive case

+An example with factorial:

+`def fact(x):
+  if x == 1:
+    return 1
+  else:
+    return x * fact(x-1)`